 \section{Examples of sequential analytic spaces}

-As it was explained in the introduction, any ideal can be identify with a topological space on $X=\N\cup\{\infty\}$ such that the space is Fr\'echet iff the ideal is Fr\'echet.
+As it was explained in the introduction, any ideal can be identified with a topological space on $X=\N\cup\{\infty\}$ such that the space is Fr\'{e}chet iff the ideal is Fr\'{e}chet.
 This idea can be extended to construct other more complex topological spaces.
-In \cite{TU} was presented a construction of a topology $\tau_{\mathcal{F}}$ on $\seq$ where ${\mathcal{F}}$ is a filter over $\N$, such that $(\seq,\tau_{\mathcal{F}})$ is a sequential space (see the definition below) iff $\mathcal{F}$ is a Fr\'echet filter (i.e. its dual ideal es Fr\'echet).
-In fact, they constructed a family of size bigger than the continuum of Fr\'echet filters such that the corresponding sequential spaces $(\seq,\tau_{\mathcal{F}})$ are pairwise non homeomorphic.
-They ask if there is an uncountable family of analytic Fr\'echet filters with the same property.
+Perhaps the most well known example is Seq (and its variations) which have been studied by several people (see for instance \cite{Franklin68,Louveau72,sirota69,TU}).
+We will follow the presentation given in \cite{TU} where they study a topology $\tau_{\mathcal{F}}$ on $\seq$ where ${\mathcal{F}}$ is a filter over $\N$, such that $(\seq,\tau_{\mathcal{F}})$ is a sequential space (see the definition below) iff $\mathcal{F}$ is a Fr\'{e}chet filter (i.e. its dual ideal is Fr\'{e}chet).
+In fact, they constructed a family of size bigger than the continuum of Fr\'{e}chet filters such that the corresponding sequential spaces $(\seq,\tau_{\mathcal{F}})$ are pairwise non homeomorphic.
+They ask if there is an uncountable family of analytic Fr\'{e}chet filters with the same property.
 The purpose of this section is to give a positive answer to that question.

 Let us recall that a topological space $X$ is {\em sequential} if whenever $A\subseteq X$ is non closed, then there is a sequence $(x_n)_n$ in $A$ converging to a point not in $A$.
-Clearly, any Fr\'echet space is sequential, but the reciprocal is not true.
+Clearly, any Fr\'{e}chet space is sequential, but the reciprocal is not true.